naszilla/reczilla/RecSys2019_DeepLearning_Evaluation/RECZILLA_NOTES.md

 `DataSplitter` subclasses:
 - `DataSplitter_leave_k_out`: create a test set that contains k holdout interactions for each user. the validation set contains k*2 interactions (I think..), and the train set contains all remaining interactions.

+### Data Splitting Functions

+The datasplitter objects may be more complicated than we need.
+Instead, we might just use the splitting functions in `Data_manager.split_functions`.
+The functions in each of these files take a URM (sparse matrix) as input, and return a train/test/validation split (up to three other sparse matrices).

 ### Storing Original Data

 Original datasets are downloaded and stored to `./Data_manager_split_datasets`.
 This path is hard-coded as attribute `DATASET_SPLIT_ROOT_FOLDER` in `Data_manager/DataReader.py`.